Monica255/Bangkit-Capstone-Project-Redmine/README.md

 For more details, click this [figma][figma-link] link.

 ## USER INTERFACE
 For this part, most of the work i did in [figma][figma-link] so please check the link for mode details.
 Here, i am going to mention a little about the design process.
 Firstly, i made the low fidelity design for the homepage, blood donor page, blood donation event page and donor request page.
-Bellow you can see the design.
+Below you can see the design.

  <table>